gillesvink/NukeDockerBuild/README.md

 It is mostly meant for automatic deployment using CI/CD.
 However, it can also be used locally to quickly compile plugins without the need to install anything (except Docker itself 😉)

+## Image size
+Thats an issue of this approach, there are quite some files necessary in the images.
+However, it is optimized quite a lot.
+This means that only necessary files to compile plugins are kept.
+For example in Nuke 13 the image is only 830 mb.

+Unfortunately for Windows the base image + the Visual Studio build tools is quite huge.
+These images are around 15gb.

 ## How is this updated? ⬆️
 Since Nuke requires every minor release to be compiled natively, it needs to have a docker image as well for each minor version.